 |Oakley Flight Deck M||$186-$216||Medium||1||Spherical||Frameless||Yes|

-The all-new Squad Mag combines Smith’s quality optics and very functional quick-change system with a cylindrical shape.
+The Squad Mag combines Smith’s quality optics and very functional quick-change system with a cylindrical shape.
 In the extensive snow goggle market, our favorite design this year comes from within Smith’s own lineup: the I/O Mag.
 The I/O is slightly lower-profile with a medium fit and sports a spherical rather than cylindrical shape, but otherwise it sports many of the same features.
 Most importantly, both goggles include two quality ChromaPop lenses that are excellent at pulling out details in variable light conditions and boast the easy-to-use Mag quick-change system (although the Squad's version is a little more intuitive).
 All in all, we prefer the sleeker I/O Mag and its superior field of vision, but the Squad is still a well-made design, and its semi-framed look and easy lens-change system will make a lot of skiers and snowboarders happy.

-Another quality design to consider is Anon’s M3, which costs around the same as the Squad Mag but beats it in lens-changing speed with a pure magnetic system: just twist the corner of the frame and pop the lens out.
-In use, we found it to be surprisingly secure given the lack of an additional lever/lock, but it still can’t match the Smith in this regard (we trust the Squad Mag more in the event of a crash).
+Another quality design to consider is Anon’s M3 MFI, which costs a bit more than the Squad Mag but beats it in lens-changing speed with a pure magnetic system: Just twist the corner of the frame and pop the lens out.
+In use, we found it to be surprisingly secure given the lack of an additional lever/lock, but it still can’t match the Smith in this regard.
 And like the Smith, the Anon has quality optics, although we did experience some issues with fogging (on the other hand, the Anon has a better field of view).
 It’s a close call between the two, but the magnetic facemask that comes with the Anon (hence the MFI in the name) and attaches to the base of the goggle pushes it slightly ahead for us.